We all carry around our negative emotions in a secret bag. And we are always facing situations making us open that bag to pull out an emotion.

 And the more we choose to accept them, the better we become at handling them.

-Now, let’s dive into how to handle our negative emotions the right way.
-We discuss three science-backed methods here:
+Now, let’s dive into how to handle our negative emotions using 3 science-backed models here:

 - Awareness & Acceptance